ahashemiz/random_forest_scratch/README.md

 ## Thanks for reading!

 Hope this little readme was helpful!
-If you'd like to see more ML algorithms implemented from scratch or leave any feedback/comments, feel free to check out the rest of my portfolio @ ahashemiz.github.io
+If you'd like to see more ML algorithms implemented from scratch or leave any feedback/comments, feel free to check out the rest of my <a href="ahashemiz.github.io" target="_blank">portfolio</a> or message me on <a href="https://linkedin.com/in/arman-hashemizadeh" target="_blank">linkedin</a>